1 June 2020

 Step 3: Switching it on

-Clicking ‘Create’ will take you to a screen presenting you with your Google Analytics tracking code.
-This unique identifying combination of letters and numbers is what ties properties and accounts together, and lets Google figure out ‘okay, this data relates to this site, and should be sent to this person’s analytics account’.
+In this step of the google analytics guide just Clicking ‘Create’ will take you to a screen presenting you with your Google Analytics tracking code.
+This unique identifying combination of letters and numbers is what ties properties and accounts together, and lets Google figure out ‘okay, this data relates to this site and should be sent to this person’s analytics account’.

 Once it is switched on though, Google Analytics will start monitoring and recording user activity on your site.
 Our final point for today is a reminder that it’s perfectly normal to not see any results for a day or so after initial setup – so if this happens, don’t worry!
 During this time the tool collects data and compiles its first report on its findings.

 However, our SEO expert team know a trick that’ll let you see immediately if Google Analytics is working correctly.
 To do this, keep the analytics page showing the tracking code open in the background, and also open a new incognito window in your browser.

 In incognito, navigate to the website that Google Analytics should be collecting data for, then switch back to your regular browser window and refresh your existing google analytics tab.